-With the completion of the CFCL Transaction in 2018, the Corporation became the third largest bullion manager in North America.
-The exchange listed products platform is highly scalable, with approximately 150,000 clients, and has significant leverage to precious metals prices and is well-positioned to add complementary strategies.
+As a result of the completion of the Corporation's transaction with Central Fund of Canada Limited in 2018, the Corporation became the third largest bullion manager in North America.
+The exchange listed products platform is highly scalable, with approximately 250,000 clients, and has significant leverage to precious metals prices and is actively adding complementary strategies.

-The Corporation's acquisition of Tocqueville Asset Management's gold strategies in January 2020 increased the Corporation's AUM by approximately \$1.7 billion and added meaningful scale to our managed equities platform.
+The Corporation's acquisition of Tocqueville's gold strategies in January 2020 increased the Corporation's AUM by approximately \$1.7 billion and added meaningful scale to our managed equities platform.